aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 ## Getting started

 ???+ tip
-    All examples shared in this documentation are available within the [project repository](https://github.com/aws-powertools/powertools-lambda-python/tree/develop/examples){target="_blank" rel="nofollow"}.
+    All examples shared in this documentation are available within the [project repository](https://github.com/aws-powertools/powertools-lambda-python/tree/develop/examples){target="_blank"}.

 You can validate inbound and outbound events using [`validator` decorator](#validator-decorator).